TritonDataCenter/rfd/rfd/0163/README.md

 # RFD 163 Cloud Firewall Logging

-**This is very rough.
-Please fix.**

 This RFD describes how Cloud Firewall may log accepted and rejected packets.
-The intent is not to log every packet - rather just the beginning of a new TCP connection or series of related UDP packets.
+The intent is not to log every packet - rather just the beginning of a new TCP connection or series of related UDP or other packets.
 This will be accomplished using the following components:

-* **IPFilter** (`ipf`) will make an initial pass at identifying which packets may be of interest and pass metadata to Cloud Firewall Log Daemon.
+* **IPFilter** (`ipf`) will pass records for new connections, new connection-like traffic, and rejected traffic to the Cloud Firewall Log Daemon.
-* **Cloud Firewall Log Daemon (`cfwlogd`)** will receive packet metadata from IPFilter, discarding uninteresting metadata.
-Interesting metadata will be passed to AuditAPI.
+* **Cloud Firewall Log Daemon** (`cfwlogd`) will receive events from IPFilter, match these events with relevant per-zone metadata, and write logs to the file system.
-* **hermes** will gather log files from compute nodes and store them in the appropriate manta accounts.
+* **Triton Log Archiver Service** will gather the logs written by Cloud Firewall Log Daemon and store them in Manta.

 The start of each allowed or blocked TCP connection or connection-like series of UDP packets needs to log the following metadata: